ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

          provider: "{{ cli }}"

 Note, that if you use this form in Ansible 2.3 you will get the following deprecation messages.
-This is a reminder that you need to move to the new (FIXME NEED A NAME) 2.3 Style, or use ``provider:``.
+This is a reminder that you need to move to the new 2.3 connection framework, or use ``provider:``.

 .. code-block:: yaml